cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/user-selectable-egress-ips.md

     The command should output your organization's default egress IP.

 3. In the WARP client, select the gear icon > **Virtual Networks**.
 Choose a virtual network you created.
-4. Check the egress IP address again by running the command from Step 1.
+4. Check the egress IP address by running `curl ifconfig.me -4` again.
 The command should output the IP address specified in your egress policy.

 While your users are connected to a virtual network, their traffic will route via the dedicated egress IP specified.
 You can repeat these steps to test that each virtual network is egressing from the correct IP.